Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 This should display a message indicating any Python or Kernel incompatibilities.
 In order to get maximum capability of these utilities, you should be running with a kernel that provides support of the GPUs you have installed.
-If using AMD GPUs, installing the latest **amdgpu** driver package or the latest **ROCm** release, may provide additional capabilities.
+If using AMD GPUs, installing the latest **amdgpu** driver or **ROCm** release, may provide additional capabilities.
 If you have Nvidia GPUs installed, you should have **nvidia.smi** installed in order for the utility reading of the cards to be possible.
 Writing to GPUs is currently only possible for AMD GPUs, and only with compatible cards.
-Modifying AMD GPU properties requires the AMD ppfeaturemask to be set to 0xfffd7fff.
+Modifying AMD GPU properties requires that the AMD ppfeaturemask be set to 0xfffd7fff.
 This can be accomplished by adding `amdgpu.ppfeaturemask=0xfffd7fff` to the `GRUB_CMDLINE_LINUX_DEFAULT` value in `/etc/default/grub` and executing `sudo update-grub`:

 ```shell